zzzprojects/docs/learnentityframeworkcore.com/pages/walkthroughs/aspnetcore-application.md

 The commands above
 - scaffolds a starter ASP.NET Core application that uses the MVC framework
 ![ASP.NET Core MVC application](/images/02-03-2017-08-43-18.png)
-- adds the Entity FrameworkCore and EF Core tooling packages from Nuget to the project
+- adds the Entity Framework Core and EF Core tooling packages from NuGet to the project
 - restores all packages
 - builds and runs the application